-IVALIFE has started its operations in a challenging environment with the restrictions of the pandemic.
-Moreover as a result of the Russian/Ukraine war, the economic scenario has not rebounded and performed in negative territorty.
+IVALIFE has continued to operate in a challenging environment.
+As a result of the Russian/Ukraine war and inflationary pressures, the economic scenario has not rebounded as originally expected and only marginal gains have been made.
 Nevertheless, the insurance portfolio of IVALIFE shows steadily expansion, which is an indicator that IVALIFE has started to gain the customers trust and building a good reputation.